immersive-experiences/noticeboard/README.md

 # October 2019 10th meeting

 **Francesco** presented his experimental design for his first study on **The role of haptic feedback in the perception of motion in Virtual Reality**.
 He presented the design and discussed the potential limitations and/or issues that could arise.
 Francesco's presentation can be found [here](files/Francesco_2019-10.pdf)
+**Thomas Deacon**. presented a tutorial/technical talk: **using "Lab Streaming Layer" to collect synchronised data in VR experiments**

 # February 2019 8th meeting